 Summary: Obstructive sleep apnea (OSA) is a common, independent, and often-overlooked cause of peripheral neuropathy.
 Additionally, in type 2 diabetics, OSA has been shown to significantly increase the odds of developing peripheral neuropathy as well as increase the intensity of neuropathic symptoms.
-Treatment of OSA by continuous positive airway pressure (CPAP) may diminish neuropathic symptoms.
-Physicians should consider ordering sleep studies on those patients suffering from peripheral neuropathy in which OSA is suspected of being a contributing factor.
+Treatment of Obstructive sleep apnea by continuous positive airway pressure (CPAP) may diminish neuropathic symptoms.
+Physicians should consider ordering sleep studies on those patients suffering from peripheral neuropathy in which Obstructive sleep apnea is suspected of being a contributing factor.

 OSA is a common disorder characterized by recurrent upper airway obstruction during sleep resulting in intermittent hypoxemia.
 Its prevalence increases with age.
 Lajoie et al. recently reported OSA to have a prevalence of nearly 60% and 40%, respectively, in men and women over 60 years of age.
 OSA is an independent risk factor for peripheral neuropathy.
 In a sample of people with OSA, Ludëmann found 71% had clinical signs of polyneuropathy.